 Investor Relations Director of TITAN Group since 2001.
 From 1995 to 2001, he worked as an executive in the TITAN Group Financial Division.
-Previously, he worked as a financial analyst with AIG and with the EFG Eurobank Corporate Division.
+Previously, he worked as a financial analyst with AIG and with the EFG Eurobank Financing Division.

 He is also a member of the Board of Directors of Canellopoulos Adamantiadis Insurance Co.
-(Chartis Hellas).
+(AIG Hellas).

-He holds degrees in economics (BA) from Brown University, U.S.A. and in business administration (MBA) from the New York University / Stern School of Business, U.S.A..
+He studied economics (BA) at Brown University, USA and business administration (MBA) at the New York University / Stern School of Business, USA.